-You immediate get a handout on ideas on how to market your business.
+You immediately get a handout on 100 ideas on how to market your business.

 The Not So Great

 As I said when I started, it is really difficult to find out much about how others are doing with the business.
-The one site they let me check out was one that they use in many of their training videos.
-I think this should have been a red flag too.
+The one site they let me check out was one that they use in many of their training videos (didn’t know that until after I purchased the store).
+I think if I had known that it would have been a red flag.
+My sales rep wouldn’t give me any other owners that I could talk with, confidentiality issue?
 If owners are doing great wouldn’t they want to share?
 Also, wouldn’t you as a company want to promote your successful clients?

 My Sales Rep – I feel like my representative was a bit of a used car salesman.
 I wanted to sleep on it after we talked about the opportunity.
 It was at the end of the month and he gave me a bit of a high pressure sales job.
 He told me about a $500 shipping bonus that ran through the end of the month only, but he would try to get it for me even though the next day was the first of the next month, doing me this huge favor.
 What I have found out since then is that this is a standard offer that they give to all that purchase the business.
 Really not happy with that.
 He also told me he would be with me every step of the way, we were partners.
 If I was successful, he was successful.
 It has been over 3 months since I bought my store, he has not reached out once to see how I am doing or whether or not I have questions.
 I have had an account rep reach out to let me know she was there if I needed assistance, 2 months after my store opened.

 The training – some good but also some not so great.
-There is a student portal, some good training but I found some if it pretty basic as I have been in affiliate marketing for awhile and am not a complete newbie at this.
+There is a student portal, some good training but I found most of it pretty basic as I have been in affiliate marketing for awhile and am not a complete newbie.
 They offered some group trainings and 2 individual coaching sessions.
 Well the group trainings were like a classroom webinar without an opportunity to ask questions.
-I found was that the individual were pretty much the same.
+I found that the individual coaching sessions were pretty much the same.